henrysxie/intro_python/README.md

     return by_33
 ```

-Practice problem: Write a function that takes a list of numbers and retursn True if the sum of the numbers is even and False otherwise.
+Practice problem: Write a function that takes a list of numbers and returns True if the sum of the numbers is even and False otherwise.

 # 'Real-life' problem: Restaurant Recommendation Engine
 - figuring out where to eat lunch everyday is annoying